mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

 title: About Two Way Data Binding with Backbone.Stickit
 tags: backbone
 ---
-At the SF JavaScript meetup where I gave [a talk on Backbone](https://speakerdeck.com/mulderp/backbone-and-handlebars), I got this question: "What do you think of the data-binding in Backbone?
-And how does that compare to Angular?"

-Honestly, I was not quite sure what to answer at that point, because most of my use cases for client-side MV* were about improving browsing and rating items on a page, and most of my page updates worked with simple one-way data-binding without problems.

-In essence, I think there is no all size fits all solution.
-[Synchronizing state to the DOM](http://thinkingonthinking.com/key-value-pairs/) depends on the use case of an application, and can quickly require custom setups.
-To help you understand whether [using Backbone.js](https://www.youtube.com/watch?v=QKcLaAunAwM) can be an option for you, let's look at an example of 2-way databinding with Backbone.
+Forms with live preview are a common use case for 2-way databinding.
+To help you understand whether [using Backbone.js](https://www.youtube.com/watch?v=QKcLaAunAwM) can be an option for your app, let's look at an example of 2-way databinding with Backbone.

 ## Why do we need 2-way data binding?

-Not every application needs 2-way databinding, as not every application needs modules for authentication or rendering complicated, nested collections.

-From what I see, 2-way data binding is interesting, when we want to provide short feedback loops on inputs from users.
-These may occur when building browser editors, or providing advanced control elements, like sliders that are coupled with numeric input.
+With 2-way data binding, your UI can provide short feedback loops on inputs from users.
+Observing input on forms are common when building browser editors, or advanced control elements, like sliders that are coupled with numeric input.

-Now, the idea behind 2-way databinding is managing model-view updates in two directions.
+In a technical sense, the idea behind 2-way databinding is managing model-view updates in two directions.
 First, views are updated when a model changes, which is the default case for 1-way databinding.
 Additionally, views can directly update models, which is a second update "direction", hence the name "2-way databinding".

 ## A business card editor